tudor-malene/Easygrid/README.md

 ------------------------

 ### 1.4.0
-    - improved export ( support for additional filtering closure, and for export values -per column )
+    - improved export ( support for additional filtering closure, and for custom export values -per column )
     - removed the AST transformation that was injecting the grid methods in the controller and used the dynamic-controller plugin for this
      ( this opens up the possibility of defining grids at runtime - in the next versions )
     - added first draft of a dynamic filter form definition ( it may be subject to change in the next versions )